-2.4.11 ERCOT Board Review and Action
+2.4.11 ERCOT Board Vote

-The ERCOT Board shall review all LPGRRs which impact ERCOT systems or staffing and can be funded in the current ERCOT budget cycle based upon its priority and ranking.
-The quorum and voting requirements for ERCOT Board action are set forth in the ERCOT Bylaws.
-In considering action on a TAC Recommendation Report, the ERCOT Board shall:

-- (a) Approve the TAC Recommendation Report as originally submitted or as modified by the ERCOT Board; or - (b) Reject the TAC Recommendation Report; - (c) Defer decision on the merits of the TAC Recommendation Report; or - (d) Remand the TAC Recommendation Report to the TAC with instructions.

-If a motion is made to approve a TAC Recommendation Report and that motion fails, the LPGRR shall be deemed rejected by the ERCOT Board unless at the same meeting the ERCOT Board later votes to approve or remand the TAC Recommendation Report.
-The rejected LPGRR shall be subject to appeal pursuant to Section 2.5, Appeal of Action.
+- (1) For any LPGRR requiring an ERCOT project for implementation, upon issuance of a TAC Report and Impact Analysis to the ERCOT Board, the ERCOT Board shall review the TAC Report and the Impact Analysis at the following month's regularly scheduled meeting.
+For Urgent LPGRRs, the ERCOT Board shall review the TAC Report and Impact Analysis at the next regularly scheduled meeting, unless a special meeting is required due to the urgency of the LPGRR. - (2) The quorum and voting requirements for ERCOT Board action are set forth in the ERCOT Bylaws.
+In considering action on a TAC Report, the ERCOT Board shall: - (a) Approve the LPGRR as recommended in the TAC Report or as modified by the ERCOT Board; - (b) Reject the LPGRR; - (c) Defer decision on the LPGRR; or - (d) Remand the LPGRR to TAC with instructions. - (3) If a motion is made to approve an LPGRR and that motion fails, the LPGRR shall be deemed rejected by the ERCOT Board unless at the same meeting the ERCOT Board later votes to approve, defer or remand the LPGRR.
+The rejected LPGRR shall be subject to appeal pursuant to Section 2.5, Appeal of Action. - (4) If the LPGRR is approved by the ERCOT Board, as recommended by TAC or as modified by the ERCOT Board, the ERCOT Board shall review and approve or modify the proposed effective date. - (5) Within three Business Days after the ERCOT Board takes action on an LPGRR, ERCOT shall issue a Board Report reflecting the ERCOT Board action and post it on the ERCOT website.